 With more people moving files to the cloud, you may wonder how to protect those files against unauthorized individuals.
 PGP-encrypted files can be safely stored on local or cloud storage to protect your information.
 Similarly, when sharing sensitive documents (including contracts, financial records, and research data), PGP ensures only the intended recipient can view the data.

 The process works similarly to encrypting emails: using a symmetric session key to encrypt the files and encrypting the key with a public key.
-Once the files are ready to be accessed, using a private key to decrypt the file.
+Once the files are ready to be accessed, use a private key to decrypt the file.

 Several solutions can help with encrypting your files.
-Symantec (now part of Broadcom) is a major vendor of PGP file-encryption software after they acquired PGP Corp. in 2010.
+Symantec (now part of Broadcom) is a major vendor of PGP file-encryption software after it acquired PGP Corp. in 2010.
 Products like Symantec Encryption Desktop and Symantec Encryption Desktop Storage allow you to encrypt your files without having to know all the ins and outs of the encryption/decryption process.

 Practical Examples of Using PGP Encryption